 Mailwasher is a software program that allows you to check your email while it’s still on the server.
-It doesn’t care what you use as an email program, so no worries there.
-However, by checking email while it’s still on the server, you get to decide what you’re downloading to your computer and what you don’t want to download to your computer.
-You get to see the links that are hidden in email while it’s still on the server to validate whether those emails are true or not.
-You can add as many of your email addresses as you need to, but I’ll talk about that one because if you have email being redirected you won’t have to add those email addresses.
+It doesn’t care what you use as an email program, so no worries there; you can even include your Gmail accounts.
+By checking email while it’s still on the server you get to decide what you’re downloading to your computer and what you want to eliminate early.
+You get to see the links that are either hidden in email or that are legitimate while it’s still on the server to validate whether those emails are good or not.
+If you decide to “wash” away the emails you don’t want to do, it removes them from the server… once again including Gmail.

 Let’s start with what it looks like.
+On this post you’ll see a small version of it but I’ll add links you can click on to see them much bigger and clearer.
 Here’s a screenshot of the program in use:

 Probably because they haven’t read this review.
 Now that you’ve read it, think about your safety and see if you believe you could use a little bit of help.
 Trust me, the price is worth it.

 Also… going back to the idea of an updated article, this time I’ve kept the same article link since I’ve referred to this one multiple times over the last 9 years.
 I don’t have to worry about hunting every article down and changing the link; whew! 🙂